 What if I successfully complete one of the approved courses and I don’t receive email confirmation from the College that they have received validation from the University?

-If four weeks have passed since you successfully completed the course and you have not received email validation from CNO, you can email Customer Service at firstname.lastname@example.org with the following subject line: Successfully Completed Controlled Substances Course.
+If five weeks have passed since you successfully completed the course and you have not received email validation from CNO, you can email Customer Service at firstname.lastname@example.org with the following subject line: Successfully Completed Controlled Substances Course.
 In the body of the email, please include:

 - the day you successfully completed the course, and

 - whether you completed the Athabasca, University of Ottawa or University of Toronto course.

 We will look into this and get back to you.